gzachariadis/Python.Challenges/README.md

 # Python Challenges

 This repository contains a collection of Python solutions to different coding challenges, grouped by difficulty.

-It's meant to be a diary of sorts to mark my own progress as I traverse the world of competitive programming and elevate my skill level.
+A diary, if you will, of sorts, to mark my own progress as I traverse the world of competitive programming and elevate my skill level.

 ## Challenge Format